 Choose a Surgeon Who Demonstrates Cultural Sensitivity and Appreciation

 This is a key quality that distinguishes the best Asian plastic and reconstructive surgeons in Australia from general plastic surgeons.
 Asian plastic surgery is different from Caucasian procedures.
-Not only are there differences in anatomy and skin quality, but the requests, aesthetic goals and cultural motivations come from an entirely different place.
+Not only are there differences in anatomy and skin quality, but the requests, aesthetic goals and cultural motivations come from a different place.
 It is vital that you can trust your surgeon will listen to your concerns and expectations and truly understand the vision you have.

 The Next Step: Schedule a Consultation at Asian Plastic Surgery

-Having a personal rapport and open communication with your surgeon can mean the difference between a mediocre plastic surgery experience and a life-changing one.
-The best surgeons will give you honest guidance on the best approach to your situation, the risks it will entail and the results you can realistically expect.
+Having a personal rapport and open communication with your surgeon can mean the difference between a mediocre plastic surgery experience and a positive one.
+The best surgeons will give you honest guidance on the approach to your situation, the risks it will entail and the results you can realistically expect.
 Your surgeon should be sensitive to your feelings and make you feel at ease.
 You should never feel pressured, rushed, uncomfortable, unsafe, unheard, under-informed or overlooked.

 These things can only be assessed by meeting your surgeon in person.
 You can request a consultation at Asian Plastic Surgery here or call us on 02 8962 9388.
-Ultimately, you should choose the Asian plastic surgeon you trust to deliver the beautiful results you desire with the utmost safety, care and personalised attention.
+Ultimately, you should choose the Asian plastic surgeon you trust to deliver the results you desire with the utmost safety, care and personalised attention.